npm/redsess/README.md

 (opts.host and opts.port are passed to redis.createClient as positional
 arguments, not on the configuration object.)

+If there's an `opts.auth` member, then it will use that string as a password to redis.

 * session.set(k, v, cb)

 Sets a key on the session.